JasonHorsleyTech/JasonHorsleyTech/resources/resumes/netflix.md

 # ![My Image](/images/JasonHorsleyTechLogo.png) Jason Horsley - Developer

-Veteran Full Stack Engineer boasting 11 years of hands-on experience in Laravel and Vue.js ecosystems.
+Veteran Full Stack Engineer boasting 11 years of professional web experience, specializing in the Laravel/Vue ecosystems.
 Proven expertise in Agile environments with a focus on delivering scalable solutions in SaaS, fintech, and edtech sectors.

 ## Experience